-I’ve noticed that a lot of people get really scared about sewing stretchy fabrics.
+I’ve noticed that a lot of people get really scared about sewing stretch or knit fabrics.
 I was too until I gave it a try a few years ago – and you know what?
 It’s not so hard!
 Really!!

 Basically the only trick is to use stitches that will maintain the stretch of the fabric.
-There are just a few simple techniques you need to know, and then you’re set!
+There are just a few simple techniques you need to know, and then you’re set to sew!

 At the end of this post you’ll also be able to download a FREE sewing pattern to create your first stretch knit skirt!